Alan Bradley (Coronation Street): 1986–1989

 In the summer, Alan started to ignore Rita and became romantically interested with one of his clients Carole Burns (Irene Skillington).
 This continued to the point that Alan left Rita, telling her that he was tired of the way she "coldly" puts him down.
 In response, Rita demanded that he return the money that she had loaned to him; he reluctantly complied and Alan was later forced to vacate the yard.
 Alan moved out of Rita's house but his business collapsed as both the bank and Carole both refused to give him a loan.
 In November 1988, he left Carole and again returned to Rita and Jenny.
 They were initially sceptical towards Alan until he explained that he didn't come back because of the money, but had plans to set up a shop without needing a penny from her.
 Without Rita's knowledge, he stole the deeds to her house and re-mortgaged it for £15,000 by posing as Len whose name was still on the deeds to Rita's house.
-With cheque in hand, Alan told Rita the bank had given him a loan; Rita believed him and Alan later transferred his business to a shop unit in Curzon Street, renaming it Weatherfield Security Systems to cover his tracks with the building society.
+With the cheque in hand, Alan told Rita the bank had given him a loan; Rita believed him and Alan later transferred his business to a shop unit in Curzon Street, renaming it Weatherfield Security Systems to cover his tracks with the building society.